abchain/fabric/README.md

 * Immigrating PBFT module into the consensus framework, with dynamic decision of the involving peers

+* Implement of ledger rolling back, current code has been well prepared but we still need some lines to make it work (also the testing)

 * Concurrent execution of transactions

 * API help to evaluate the cost of tx executions